Investing term

 How many dollars you pay per dollar of annual earnings — written as 'NN×'.

-The price-to-earnings (P/E) ratio is how many dollars you pay for each dollar of a company's annual earnings, written as a multiple like "20×."
-It's the most common valuation shorthand: a high P/E implies the market expects strong growth, a low one implies caution or doubt.
-It only means something in context — compared to the company's history, its peers, and its growth rate.
+The price-to-earnings (P/E) ratio is how many dollars you pay for each dollar of a company's annual earnings, written as a multiple like '20×'.
+It's calculated as the share price divided by earnings per share, and it's the most common valuation shorthand in investing.

 For example

-A stock at $100 earning $5 a share trades at a P/E of 20 — you're paying $20 for each $1 of current annual profit.
+A stock trading at $100 with earnings of $5 a share has a P/E of 20× — you're paying $20 for each $1 of annual earnings, a multiple that only makes sense in the context of the company's growth and quality.